shafeen/WhatCanISpend/README.md

 **Web Interface**
+- [ ] List and view all existing budgets.
-- [ ] Create a budget.
+    - [ ] Option to create a budget at the end of the list.
-- [ ] List and view all budgets.
+- [ ] Click on a budget and be able to view all items in that budget.
-- [ ] Add items to a specific budget.
+    - [ ] Option to add items at the end of the item list.
-- [ ] View and edit items in and information about a specific budget.
+- [ ] Edit items and information about a specific budget.
+    - [ ] more details to be added soon....